MohamedMohsen01/Hardware_Company_Sales_Analysis_Project/README.md

 ---

 ## Methodology
 I created an interactive and informative sales dashboard for the company using SQL queries in Microsoft SQL Server Management Studio for data analysis and Power BI for ETL and visualizations.
-GitHub Link

 By leveraging SQL queries in Microsoft SQL Server Management Studio, I gathered and examined relevant data from various sources, gaining valuable insights into the company's sales performance.

 Using Power BI's ETL capabilities, I transformed and loaded the extracted data into a suitable format for the sales dashboard.
 Utilizing Power BI's extensive visualizations, I designed an intuitive and user-friendly dashboard that presents sales data in an interactive manner.
 This allows stakeholders to effortlessly explore and analyze key metrics, trends, and patterns.

 ---